Timsel1/S7-Portfolio/Contents/2. Secrets of Ignacios/3. Professional Documents/README.md

 - [Project Plan](03.%20Secrets%20of%20Ignacios%20Project%20Plan.pdf)
   - No notable individual contributions
 - [Dragons Den Presentation](05.%20Rogue%20Ape%20Dragons%20den%202.pdf)
   - I have made the whole presentation except for the dia with the picture of the book (3rd to last slide), this is the second version of this presentation.
-I have done a practice pitch with the old presentation And received feedback on this presentation.
-WIP
+  - I have done a practice pitch with the old presentation and received feedback on this presentation [which can be read here](06.%20Presentation%20Feedback.md).
+I presented the practice pitch on my own.
+  - I have presented this presentation during the dragons den together with Loes.
+Here we again received feedback [which can be found here](06.%20Presentation%20Feedback.md) (this is the same document as the previously mentioned feedback document).
+  - I don't see myself as a good presenter, so I took the role of doing it this time around to practice my presenting skills.
   - The link to the trailer can be found [here (https://www.youtube.com/watch?v=9IPyjD-FOuo)](https://www.youtube.com/watch?v=9IPyjD-FOuo) since the video won't be able to play in pdf format.
 Credit to Rick for making the trailer.
-  - I have presented this presentation during the dragons den, except for the 2 slides from "A little bit about Ignacios".
-  - I don't see myself as a good presenter, so I took the role of doing it this time around.